Before You Buy A Kimber 1911 You Need To Know This

 Frequently Asked Questions

-What is the main issue with Kimber 1911 pistols regarding reliability?
+What are the main reliability concerns with Kimber 1911 pistols?

 Are cheaper 1911 brands more reliable than Kimber?